 History of the Spanish Language

-Spanish originated in the Iberian Peninsula (current location of modern-day Spain and Portugal).
+Spanish originated in the Iberian Peninsula (the current location of modern-day Spain and Portugal).

 It comes from Vulgar Latin, specifically the type of Vulgar Latin spoken in the Castile region of Spain.
 This language eventually mixed with Moorish Arabic and transformed into the version of the language we hear most commonly today.
 Other variations of Spanish came from Andalusia (and Andalusian Spanish is still spoken in southern parts of the country).